piotr-cz/cockpit-sql-driver/README.md

 _Note:_

-If you installed addon before ever starting Cockpit, some errors may come up.
+If you installed addon before ever starting Cockpit, [some errors](#error-call-to-a-member-function-toarray-on-null) may come up once you start it.

-To solve it, start Cockpit with configuration it supports out of the box to trigger a warmup and then switch to [Configuration](#configuration) specific for this addon.
+To solve it, start Cockpit with database configuration it supports [out of the box](https://getcockpit.com/documentation/reference/configuration) to trigger Cockpit warmup and then set [configuration](#configuration) specific for this addon.

 ### Manual